 I’ll say upfront, I am not the most experience developer, when it comes to Quasar or reactive UIs.
 Though, I’d like to offer my views on your question.

-I see four “realms of application” that Quasar can currently cover (with more coming, like PWAs ).
+I see four “realms of application” that Quasar can currently cover (with more coming, like PWAs :smile: ).

 - Native Mobile applications through Cordova

 - Desktop Web applications through a normal web server